voltrue2/gracenode/README.md

 ### .log

-A logger.
+Logging module.
 For more details, please read <a href="https://github.com/voltrue2/gracenode#logging">here</a>.

 ### .lib

-A library of built-in utility functions.
+Library of built-in utility functions.
 For more details: <a href="https://github.com/voltrue2/gracenode#gracenodelib">here</a>.

+### .render

+Dynamic renderer for HTML and other contents to be served from the server.

 ### .router